Azure/FTALive-Sessions/content/devops/README.md

-# FastTrack for Azure Live - DevOps Series
+# FastTrack for Azure Live - DevOps Sessions

 Welcome to the 3 part FTA Live series designed to get your started with Best Practices for Azure DevOps and CI/CD.
 It is recommended to attend all 3 to build upon knowledge of each session.